Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Application: Smart Order Routing

-{\bf Criterion and Benchmark Algorithms:} In view of the connection between proxy regret and intermediate regret established in proposition~\ref{prop:regret_trans}, we use the intermediate regret as a performance measure of different algorithms.
+{\bf Criterion and Benchmark Algorithms:} To evaluate the performance of the algorithms, we generate 30 random instances and plot the average performance.
+We generate problem instances by sampling coefficients from a multivariate normal distribution.

-We compare \rise~ and \risepp~ with two algorithms proposed by \cite{sani2012risk} for the MAB problem.
-The first one is a variation of the UCB policy (referred to as UCB(MAB)) and the second a variation of the exploration-and-exploitation policy (referred to as ExpExp(MAB)).
-To apply these two algorithms to the SOR problem, we simply let all non-negative integer allocations of $S$ orders into $d$ venues be the whole action space.
-The implementations of the UCB(MAB) and ExpExp(MAB) strictly follow the descriptions in \cite{sani2012risk}.
+We compare \rise~and \risepp~with two benchmark algorithms proposed by \cite{sani2012risk} for the MAB problem.
+The first one is a variation of the UCB policy (referred to as \texttt{MAB RiskUCB}, and the second is a variation of the exploration-and-exploitation policy (referred to as \texttt{MAB RiskExpExp)}.
+To apply these algorithms to the structured online resource allocation (SOR) problem, we treat all possible non-negative integer allocations of $S$ orders into $d$ venues as the action space.
+Moreover, we stack the quadratic terms to the action as in \eqref{eq:sor_mean_model} and \eqref{eq:sor_var_model}.
+Both benchmark algorithms are implemented following the descriptions in \cite{sani2012risk}.

-{\bf Numerical Performance and Discussion:} We provide one plot for scenario I (cf. Figure \ref{fig:1_d4S4}), one plot for scenario II (cf. Figure \ref{fig:2_d5S4}), and two plots for scenario III with different $S$ values (cf. Figures \ref{fig:3_d6S4}- \ref{fig:4_d6S8}).
-First of all, it is evident that \rise~and \risepp~ have the best empirical performances in all three different scenarios.
-Next, we observe in Figure~\ref{fig:1_d4S4} and \ref{fig:2_d5S4} that when action space is relatively small ($K=35$ or $K=70$), the UCB(MAB) still exhibits a logarithmic regret growth rate.
-It may outperforms other three algorithms eventually, but its performance is the worst in the time frame we considered.
+{\bf Numerical Performance and Discussion:} The regrets in Figure~\ref{fig:intermediate_regret} illustrate the performance of the algorithms under varying problem dimensions $ d $, order sizes $ S $, and hence action space sizes $K$.
+The solid curves represent the average regret values, while the shaded regions indicate 20\% of the standard deviation from the mean.
+To generate repeated trials, we first create a single instance of the bandit problem and fix its parameters for all experiments.
+The algorithms are then run on this fixed instance 50 times, with randomness arising solely from the noise in each run.